 Democrat and Chronicle [Rochester NY] 18 August 1917: p.
 11

 That seems a bit ambiguous–what was the purpose of the wire running to the ground?
-And why was the wire not spotted by the woman with the searchlight on her back under the car from the August 15th article?
+And why was the wire not spotted by the woman under the car with the searchlight from the August 15th article?
 Previously the manager of the garage had encouraged investigators; why call the police on this particular group?

 It is here that the story of “Ghostina” comes to a screeching halt.
 I can’t find anything after the police got involved, which would suggest that somebody decided to put the brakes on.
 Or perhaps the Great War, entered only a few months before, eclipsed such trivial mysteries.